JonathanMEdwards/subtext10/doc/language.md

   green?: nil
 }
 ```
 The value `nil` is called a _unit value_ in some languages: it contains no information, and is the sole value within its datatype.
-As such `nil` options are always set to their default value:
+As such `nil` options have no value chosen:
 ```Txt
 red = color |= red
 ```